Frequently Asked Questions

 Yes.
 This program is approved by the BC Society of Laboratory Science and is recognized in Alberta, Saskatchewan, Manitoba and Ontario.

-Which MLA program should I take: the MLA or MLA National Certificate Program?
+Which MLA program should I take: the MLA Certificate or the MLA National Certificate program?

-Students in the Atlantic Provinces (NB, NL, NS and PEI) and NT must be admitted to a Medical Laboratory Assistant (MLA) program accredited (or undergoing accreditation) by the Canadian Medical Association (CMA) in order to write the CSMLS national certification exam, which is required for employment in these provinces.
+If you live in the Atlantic provinces (NB, NL, NS and PEI) or in NT, you must be admitted to an MLA program accredited (or undergoing accreditation) by the Canadian Medical Association (CMA) to write the CSMLS national certification exam, which is required for employment in those provinces/territory.